yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 	$9 = {grp = {name = 0xffffffff8186ff16 "sections", is_visible = 0x0 <irq_stack_union>, attrs = 0xffff880036652dc8, bin_attrs = 0x0 <irq_stack_union>}, nsections = 20, attrs = 0xffff880036652828}

 Per above output, we knew e1000 had 20 sections and the address of `struct module_sect_attr` array is `0xffff880036652828`.
-Then we could dump all 20 elements in the array to get the section `name` and `address` by below command,
+Then we could dump all 20 elements in the array to get the section `name` and `address` by below command.
+Because the output is quite a lot, I didn't include them here,

 	(gdb) p (*(struct module_sect_attr *)0xffff880036652828)@20